Lattice Models, Hamiltonian Operators, and Symmetric Functions: Introduction

 We say that a lattice model $\mathfrak{S}$ and a Hamiltonian operator $e^H$ \emph{match} if where ${ {*}}$ represents any function of the Boltzmann weights of $\mathfrak{S}$ independent of $\lambda$ and $\mu$.
 In practice, these are easily computable as simple products involving the Boltzmann weights.
 Our condition for a Hamiltonian to match a lattice model is equivalent to requiring that the time-evolution of the Hamiltonian equals the row transfer matrix of the lattice model as an operator on the set of partitions.

 Zinn-Justin \cite{ZinnJustin-six-vertex} gives a nice exposition of this connection in the case of the five-vertex model, and the resulting $\tau$-functions are Schur functions.
 Subsequently, Brubaker and Schultz \cite{Brubaker-Schultz} find Hamiltonians for certain six-vertex lattice models associated to Whittaker functions, and prove that for these models, the partition function is a supersymmetric Schur function.
+Korff \cite{Korff-cylindric-Hecke} studies another case of the six-vertex model, proves that his partition functions are characters of the Hecke algebra and cylindrical analogues, and connects the lattice model to vertex operators of Jing \cite{Jing-HL-vertex} for Hall-Littlewood polynomials.

 Our results take steps towards turning these examples into a theory.
 The following is our main result for six-vertex models.

 \begin{theorem}[Theorems \ref{Delta-lattice-Hamiltonian} and \ref{Gamma-lattice-Hamiltonian}, and Corollary \ref{Partition-Function-is-Supersymmetric-Schur}] \leavevmode \begin{enumerate} \item[(a)] Given a six-vertex model $\mathfrak{S}$ as above, it matches a Hamiltonian from classical Fock space precisely when the Boltzmann weights of the lattice model are free fermionic. \item[(b)] In this case, the partition function is (up to a simple factor) a supersymmetric Schur function. \end{enumerate} \end{theorem}